records-sa/records-sa/README.md

 ### Here is Seoa's github👩🏻‍💻

-✍🏻 I'm learning every day and growing become a developer.
+✍🏻 I'm learning every day and growing become a Project Manager.
 💡 I have enjoyed various experiences and challenges, and I am still working on it.